-Spain’s signature egg-and-potato dish gets kicked up a notch with the addition of nutrient-rich sweet potatoes and leafy Swiss chard.
+Spain’s signature egg and potato dish gets kicked up a notch with the addition of nutrient-rich sweet potatoes and leafy Swiss chard.
 Serve in small slivers as part of a tapas-style meal or alongside a salad to round it out.
-Just use Coconut oil, butter, or other rendered fallow in place of the olive oil for cooking.
+Just use coconut oil, butter or avocado oil in place of the olive oil for cooking.

 Vitamin-rich sweet potato pairs with creamy avocado in this egg scramble that’s excellent for busy nights.
 The sweet potato is super filling and, thanks to the avocado and tomatoes, this is one colorful dish you won’t be able to resist.

-The nutrition power of eggs makes for a good meal anytime!
+The nutrition of eggs makes for a good meal anytime.
 And now that you have so many nutritious and delicious egg recipes, you are sure to find a new love for eggs!

 Read Next: 20 Low-Carb Breakfasts